webandras/static-site-express/README.md

 ````raw
 web: npm run heroku
 ````

+Note: The free trial of Heroku will run your Express app server for 30 mins only.
+In case of new incoming requests, it will restart for another 30 mins.
+So, sometimes the site loads slower.

 You need to improve security!
 I already set security headers with the `helmet` npm package, just 2 lines: